cansik/madmapperapi/README.md

 }
 ```

-MadMapper won't respond to this message because it just has to set it.
+MadMapper won't respond to this message because it just sets the value.

 [Full Source Code][17]